SinisterSpatula/nodebb-plugin-avatargallery/Readme.md

 ## Installation

 Really simple, just install the plugin with `npm install nodebb-plugin-avatar-gallery` or via your forum's admin control panel.
+Then upload some avatars using the admin control panel.
+You can specify the access level for each avatar in the admin panel, so you can have avatars that are reserved for administrator or moderator use only.

 ## Configuration